Skip to main content

 }

-The local law is proven, that is, executed on each batch of transactions before they are settled.
+The guardrail condition is proven, that is, executed on each batch of transactions before they are settled.
 The spending limits are provided as input.
-For each transaction, the law ensures that all DebitAllowance amounts for Fungible tokens fall within the spending range given by input.
+For each transaction, the guardrail ensures that all DebitAllowance amounts for Fungible tokens fall within the spending range given by input.

 if let VerifiableType::DebitAllowance(debit) = ... {